In Harm's Way: Background and production

-Another anachronism is the widespread use of the M151 light utility vehicle as a World War II jeep instead of the World War II-era Willys MB and/or Ford GPA, the M151 having not even entered production until 1959.
-Also used were a few 1950s vintage 63-ft U.S. Coast Guard rescue launches that were made over to resemble Elco 80-ft PT boats, as the few that existed were not available for use.
+Another anachronism is the widespread use of the M151 light utility vehicle as a World War II jeep, instead of the World War II-era Willys MB and/or Ford GPW, the M151 having not even entered production until 1959.
+Also used were a few 1950s-vintage 63-ft U.S. Coast Guard rescue launches that were made over to resemble Elco 80-ft PT boats, as the few that existed were not available for use.